BlackyHawky/Clock/README.md

 * Flip and shake action to dismiss/postpone alarm;
 * Turn off/postpone the alarm with the power button or volume buttons;
 * For Snapdragon phones only, the alarm is triggered when the phone is switched off;
+  * Unfortunately, this feature may not work on some devices despite the presence of the _“com.qualcomm.qti.poweroffalarm”_ system app.
+See the discussion [here](https://github.com/BlackyHawky/Clock/issues/88).
 * Swipe to delete an alarm;
 * Duplicate alarms;
 * Customizable alarm title;